 Other Tooth Restoration Procedures

 - Dental Implants

 For the implant treatment to work, you need to have adequate bone and healthy gums for support.
-For the dental implants to be successful in the end, you need to visit your dentist regularly, and maintain oral hygiene.
+For dental implants to be successful in the end, you need to visit your dentist regularly and maintain oral hygiene.
 Although dental implants are more expensive, they provide highly recommended support for replacement teeth.